pfertyk/blog/content/004-clean-code-in-tests.md

 Much nicer, isn't it?
 The freezegun module provides other useful tools, that can make date and time manipulation much easier.
-Check the project's github page for more info.
+Check the project's GitHub page for more info.

 ## Summary